What We’ll Cover:

 - Rooms (hospitality)

-Businesses can now upload videos to their GMB profile, allowing them to showcase products, services, and ambiance to customers during the search and discovery phase.
+Businesses can now upload videos to their GBP profile, allowing them to showcase products, services, and ambiance to customers during the search and discovery phase.

-Additionally, Google now offers Google My Business posts, which allows users to promote blog content, articles, and offers from the SERPs, so searchers can see this information immediately.
+Additionally, Google now offers Google Business Profile posts, which allow users to promote blog content, articles, and offers from the SERPs, so searchers can see this information immediately.

 We all know reviews play a crucial role in swaying purchasing decisions across the board—from Amazon purchases to enterprise software.

 But for local businesses, reviews are everything—and can be the source of your success or the cause of your demise.

 Today, reviews are more important than ever when attempting to grow a business and boost its reputation.
 A whopping 99.9% of customers read online reviews when shopping, with 96% of people looking for negative reviews.
 Also, 49% of people trust reviews the way they do personal recommendations from family and friends.
 You must also have plenty of reviews, seeing as 60% of people take into account the number of reviews a business has when weighing its reputation.